 However, for employees to be engaged and motivated to work for you, they need to feel valued, that their contribution matters.
 They also need to understand the “why” in every activity and task so they can give it their best effort.
 Besides the “why,” they also need to understand “what” your businesses goals and objectives are.

 How do they fit into your company’s overall strategy?
-Below are several employee engagement activities you can introduce to the workforce:
+Below are several employee engagement activities you can introduce to your workforce management system:

 1. Engage Them in Your Business Planning Process